How to clean artificial plants

 Over time your artificial plants, flowers and trees are likely to get a little dusty when used indoors, which can quickly give the game away 🕵️.
 Luckily, cleaning artificial plants is really easy and once you’re finished your faux will look just as good as it did the day it arrived!

 So how do you clean artificial plants?
-Along with a regular dust as part of your weekly routine, we’ve listed four different cleaning methods below for you to try out.
+Along with a regular dust as part of your weekly routine, watch our video below where Sarah will walk you through four simple options.

 Option 1: Paintbrush